Private First Class

 Although he experienced trauma and grief from the loss of comrades he served alongside, many of his fondest memories and lifelong friendships were formed during his time in the 442nd.
 He kept in contact with families he met while in basic training in Hattiesburg, Mississippi, and with many of the men in the Antitank Company.

-For his wartime service, Masaharu Suzuki was awarded the Bronze Star Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze stars and a bronze arrowhead, World War II Victory Medal, Army of Occupation Medal, Combat Infantryman Badge, and Glider Badge.
-(Note: The Bronze Arrowhead is a device added to the European-African-Middle Eastern Campaign Ribbon indicating that he participated in a combat glider landing.)
+For his wartime service, Masaharu Suzuki was awarded the Bronze Star Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze stars and a bronze arrowhead, World War II Victory Medal, Army of Occupation Medal, Distinguished Unit Badge, Combat Infantryman Badge, and Glider Badge.
+(Note: The bronze arrowhead is a device added to the European-African-Middle Eastern Campaign Ribbon indicating that he participated in a combat glider landing.)
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

 After returning to Hawaii on December 5, 1946, on the troop ship USAT Evangeline, Masa’s cousin introduced him to her friend from Fukushima, Yuri Shibuya.
 Masa and Yuri married in 1950 and both worked for the Dillingham family as gardener and maid with living quarters on their estate at Diamond Head.
 Masa later found work as a firefighter stationed at the Pearl Harbor Naval Shipyard, Sub Base, and advanced to become Captain of the unit.